-When a workforce is unionized, the terms of their employment are generally created through a collective bargaining agreement.
-This CBA is negotiated by representatives of the union with representatives of the company.
-A CBA is designed to set standards for working conditions, salaries and other benefits employees may receive.
+When a workforce is unionized, the terms of their employment are typically established by a collective bargaining agreement ("CBA").
+This CBA is negotiated between the union and the employer.
+Most CBAs set standards for working conditions, salaries and other benefits employees may receive.
 If a CBA expires, both the union and employer are generally required to continue negotiating in good faith until a new one is reached.
 In most cases, the terms of the old CBA are in effect until a new one takes effect.

-Essentially, the collective bargaining definition is as follows: an agreement reached by a union and an employer.
-According to the National Labor Relations Board, unions and management must get together to work in good faith to create a reasonable CBA.
+Unions and management must work in good faith to create reasonable CBAs.
 When negotiating a new CBA, employers and unions must bargain over mandatory subjects such as wages and hours.
-Furthermore, a CBA does not give an employer the right to reduce safety standards or take any other action that would violate OSHA regulations or any state or federal employment law.
+A CBA does not give an employer the right to reduce safety standards or take any other action that would violate OSHA regulations or any state or federal employment law.

 States may also set up their own quasi-judicial boards to oversee the negotiations of public employee contracts within their borders.
 For instance, California has a Public Employment Relations Board that is tasked with ensuring that state collective bargaining laws are followed.